Tirthankar-Halder/dsAssignment/README.md

 <ol type="1">
  <li><strong>Load-balancer</strong> is mainly responsible for accepting asynchronous http requests from client and distributes among the servers.</li>

  <li><strong>Consistent Hashmap </strong> Consistent hashing has a unique hashing structure that is circular instead of linear to avoid many shifts of data in
 the event of the addition of resources to the system.
 Load Balancer uses consistent hashing to distribute client requests evenly among the server instances (i.e., balancing the system load).
+Moreover, consistent hashing technique is also used in distributed caching systems for better utilization of resources.</li>

+<li><strong>Server</strong> has two endpoints "/home" endpoint returns a unique identifier to distinguish among the replicas and "/heartbeat" this endpoint sends heartbeat responses upon request.
+The load balancer further
+uses the heartbeat endpoint to identify failures in the set of containers maintained by it.</li>

-Moreover, consistent hashing technique is also used in distributed caching systems for better utilization of resources.</li><li><strong>Server</strong> has two endpoints "/home" endpoint returns a unique identifier to distinguish among the replicas and "/heartbeat" this endpoint sends heartbeat responses upon request.
-The load balancer further uses the heartbeat endpoint to identify failures in the set of containers maintained by it.
+<li><strong>Shard</strong> has two endpoints "/home" endpoint returns a unique identifier to distinguish among the replicas and "/heartbeat" this endpoint sends heartbeat responses upon request.
+The load balancer further
+uses the heartbeat endpoint to identify failures in the set of containers maintained by it.</li>

 </ol>

 # Assumptions
+## Assignment - I

 + For the server ids we have use six digit random numbers which servers the purpose of non cluster allocation of virtual servers.
 + For removing servers, if the no.of servers are more than the length of Hostname then random servers are chosen and removed.
 + For analisys part when servers are increasing, we put a 10 second halt.